pixelgrade/pixelgrade-assistant/README.md

 * To compile everything in distribution (release) mode, run `npm run distribution`
 * After you have compiled the JS and SCSS, if you want to generate a `.zip` file of the WordPress plugin ready to install, run the `gulp zip` command.

-That is is.
+That is it.
 If you have suggestions or even PR, don't hesitate.

 ## License